datakind/permanent-colandr-back/kubernetes/log.md

 This tutorial gets you set up with Azure and Kubernetes CLI.

-I think did the following ...
+I then did the following ...

 1. Created an AKS service